 His patients loved him for it.
 The operating room nurses, who can sometimes be a bit jaded, loved him for it.
 So did the rest of the staff – down to the lowliest janitor who he always took the time to talk to and express an interest in.

 Patients, family members, staff – all alike were moved just a little closer to Jesus in every interaction with Bill Rippey.
 That is what he lived for, what he prayed for, and that is his greatest legacy.

 One Way to Live

 There is only one way to live that will reveal who we live for.
 “Christ’s method alone will give true success in reaching the people.
 The Savior mingled with men as one who desired their good.
 He showed His sympathy for them, ministered to their needs, and won their confidence.
 Then He bade them, “Follow Me.”

-That brief statement in the little book, “The Ministry of Healing,” should be an affront to all of the money we spend on television advertising and major crusades and program after program that takes the focus off of the extraordinary acts of ordinary kindness performed by individual followers of Jesus that are the only real ways of bringing about the return of the Kingdom of God to this world.
+That brief statement in the little book, “The Ministry of Healing,” should be an affront to all of the money we spend on television advertising, major crusades, and program after program.
+These things take the focus off of the extraordinary acts of ordinary kindness performed by individual followers of Jesus that are the only real ways of bringing about the return of the Kingdom of God to this world.
 And the really good news is that they don’t cost hundreds of thousands or millions of dollars.
 They just cost us choosing to live our lives like Jesus wherever we are in this world.

 We talk about being obsessed with reaching the world with the Gospel so Jesus can return the second time.
-I am convinced that when we begin to live lives of extraordinary kindness, we will not be able to build churches fast enough to contain the people drawn to God through us, and we will, to use an old-fashioned Adventist phrase, “finish the work.”
+I am convinced that when we begin to live lives of extraordinary kindness, we will not be able to build churches fast enough to contain the people drawn to God through us.
+Rather, we will, to use an old-fashioned Adventist phrase, “finish the work.”